callumw123/Leninux/Ubuntu/README.md

 3) ALWAYS run in the desktop directory
 4) DOUBLE check the users name
 5) You must give the script permission to run (sudo chmod +x [directory])

+#File Finder

+A buggy, inefficient script which may prove helpful